-An ectopicpregnancyis when the embryo implants itself outside of the uterine cavity; almost all ectopic pregnancies result in miscarriages.
+An ectopicpregnancyis when the embryo implants itself outside of the uterine cavity.
 In about 95% of ectopic pregnancies, the egg settles in the fallopian tubes, but it can also implant in the ovary, the abdomen or the cervix.
+Cervical ectopic pregnancies are very rare and happen in less than 1% of all pregnancies.
 None of these areas has as much space or nurturing tissue as a uterus for a baby to develop.
-As the foetus grows, it will most likely rupture the organ that contains it.
-This can cause severe bleeding and endanger the mother’s life and it happens in about 1% of all pregnancies.
+Almost all ectopic pregnancies result insurgery and loss of the baby.

-An ectopic pregnancy cannot normally survive as it does not receive enough blood supply and nutrition, so they are either removed using a Laparoscopy (keyhole surgery) or are treated with Methotrexate, which will stop the growth of the embryo.
+An ectopic pregnancy cannot normally survive as it does not receive enough blood supply and nutrition.
+It is either removed using a Laparoscopy (keyhole surgery) or, treated with Methotrexate, which will stop the growth of the embryo.

 The likelihood of a repeat ectopic pregnancy increases with each subsequent ectopic pregnancy.
-Once you have had one ectopic pregnancy, you face an approximate 15% chance of having another.
+Once you have had one ectopic pregnancy, you face an approximate 10% chance of having another.
 If one of the tubes ruptured or was badly damaged, your chances of conceiving again are reduced.
-There is little you can do to prevent an ectopic pregnancy from happening in the future, although if your ectopic has been caused by a current Chlamydia infection you can have a course of antibiotics to clear it up and reduce further damage to your tubes.
+There is little you can do to prevent an ectopic pregnancy from happening in the future, although if your ectopic has been caused by a current Chlamydia infection, you can have a course of antibiotics to clear it up and reduce further damage to your tubes.

+The emotional affects of having an ectopic pregnancy can be overlooked especially if the ectopic created a medical emergency.
 For more information and support, see your General Practitioner, midwife or health care professional.
 You can also visit http://cope.org.au or http://www.sands.org.au, or call the SANDS helpline on 1300 072 637.